 The Legal Aftermath of Emigration Control: A View from Senegalese Courts

-From the mid-2000s, Senegal has had an anti-trafficking law to prosecute emigration attempts and activities that relate to facilitating passage out of the country.
-Implemented following Senegal’s ratification of the Palermo Protocols, this law ushered in a new legal practice of making some forms of movement illegal, or at the very least, suspicious.
-These activities, …
+Since the mid-2000s, Senegal has been applying an anti-trafficking law to prosecute emigration attempts and activities that relate to facilitating passage out of the country.
+Implemented following Senegal’s ratification of the Palermo Convention and its Protocols, this law ushered in a new legal practice of making some forms of movement illegal, or at the very …